 - 96 percent of organizations that paid the ransom received a decryption tool from the hackers.
 (Source: Coveware)

 - Decryption success depends on the type of virus.
 Dharma variants were often unreliable after paying the ransom, compared to GrandGrab TOR which almost always delivered a successful decryption tool after a ransom was paid.
 (Source: Coveware)

 - Bitcoin was the primary method of payment for ransomware.
 Around 98 percent of payments were made in Bitcoin.
 (Source: Coveware)

 Ransomware continues to grow, hitting consumers and businesses hard

 The hard truth about ransomware is that knowing more about the threat doesn’t easily translate to a decreased impact.
 FedEx is a good example of this.
 Despite knowledge of the threat for years now, the company saw a $300 million loss in 2017 due to these crippling virus attacks.
 The loss was not a result of paying the ransom but primarily for the cost of disaster recovery and system downtimes.
 The company’s lack of cyber insurance highlights the fact that many individuals and even large, multinational businesses have yet to fully grasp the threat.

 As for readiness for ransomware and other cyber threats, a 2018 survey of IT professionals found that those working in the healthcare industry were most likely to report a lack of preparedness for an attack.
 Over 50 percent believed their industry simply isn’t ready to handle the threat.

 Nevertheless, as more reports roll in, it’s clear that ransomware is now the preferred medium of choice for cybercriminals.
 As 2020 continues to progress, we’re likely to see reports from major players indicating that year-over-year growth in virus-related ransom threats is increasing at an incredible pace.

 That being said, here are some of the ways ransomware hit hard and fast in the past two years.

-- An IBM Security survey found that only 29 percent of small businesses had experience with ransomware, making these businesses more likely to be unprepared for the threat.
+- An IBM Security survey found that in 2016, only 29 percent of small businesses had experience with ransomware, making these businesses vastly unprepared for the threat.
 (Source: IBM)

 - Over 70 percent of parents were most concerned about losing digital family photos or videos.
 (Source: IBM)